SujayD-11/breast-cancer-analysis-project/README.md

 13 is Radius SE, field 23 is Worst Radius.

 All feature values are recoded with four significant digits.

+##Objective and About our Work
+Scince the target attribute - "diagnosis" are discrete & the predication falls into two categories this can be stated as a Binary Classification Problem and a normal classifier model can be used.
+After analysis, Logistic regression has been used on this dataset.

 ## Contributions:
  * Ayan Mukherjee - https://github.com/atyhio9087